MaspTestTeam/TestAutomation/README.md

 # READ ME
-This automation set up can not be done on HMRC laptops.
+This automation set up can not be done on Stride laptops.
 ## Pre requisites
 1. Intellij Set up
 2. OpenVPN set up